Cuddle Baby Turtles

 Grand Cayman Turtle Farm

-At the Grand Cayman Turtle Farm near Boatswain's Bay, the island government has set about conserving the green sea turtle in a big way and the farm is one of the ways they do it.
-It isn't cheap but you can spend the day there so on an hourly basis, it's worth it.
+At the Grand Cayman Turtle Farm near Boatswain’s Bay, the island government has set about conserving the green sea turtle in a big way and the farm is one of the ways they do it.

-Conservation plays a big part in the island's effort to save the turtles but this facility sets out to redress the supply part of the problem.
+Conservation plays a big part in the island’s effort to save the turtles but this facility sets out to redress the supply part of the problem.
 And feeding the turtles is easily done.
-It turns out visitors will happily buy a bag of food at the door and sprinkle it on the water.
-These are the world's best fed turtles.

 Grand Cayman Turtle Farm, green sea turtle tots